(NB: this is about the band.)

 - Jamie has also admitted in post-Space interviews that he didn't like Tin Planet, while Tommy admitted he 'disappeared up his own arse' while making that album.

-- After Space's first break-up, Tommy went through a period of denying the band's existence entirely, and whilst in his Darker and Edgier group The Drellas would tell audience members to stick it if they requested any Space songs.
+- After Space's first break-up, Tommy went through a period of denying the band's existence entirely, and whilst in his Darker and Edgier group The Drellas would tell audience members where to stick it if they requested any Space songs.
 He got better about it when the Drellas were retooled as Tommy Scott & The Red Scare and started adding early songs like "Neighbourhood" to the setlist.

 - Creator Breakdown: the band suffered a communal one in 1997.
 Jamie went into rehab after having a nervous breakdown, and missed the first American tour, while Tommy lost his voice for two months due to stress.
 Franny Griffiths has also stated in interviews that the atmosphere among the band members was particularly strained during the tour of Asia in autumn of that year, and that Andy Parle in particular was miserable and desperate to go home.